Return to the Military

 When the RPC joined the Royal Logistic Corps, we moved from Northampton to the Prince William of Gloucester Barracks in Grantham.
 That for me was ideal as it was only about 40 minutes from my home whereas Northampton was an hour and a half.

-Shortly after I was promoted Major and took command of 34 Squadron.
-By this time Billie McKenzie had reached the rank of Sergeant Major (Sgt Maj) and was 34 Squadron Sergeant Major.
+Shortly after I was promoted to Major and took command of 34 Squadron.
+At this time Billie McKenzie had reached the rank of Sergeant Major (Sgt Maj) and was 34 Squadron Sergeant Major.
 We would always walk around, and he would often say: “You don’t want to know this Sir but…” On a number of occasions that insight came in useful.
-On one occasion the word of an incident had reached the attention of the overall commander of the Logistic TA units who asked me about it, I was able to explain it to him and inform him that it had been deal with.
+On one occasion the word of an incident had reached the attention of the overall commander of the Logistic TA units who asked me about it, I was able to explain it to him and inform him that it had been dealt with.

 34 Company RLC, my first command.
 Taken at annual camp on the Isle of Wight.
 I am sat centre, Billy McKenzie to my left in the photo

-In 1995, the RLC Pioneer squadrons formed into 168 Pioneer Regiment.
+In 1995, the RLC Pioneer Squadrons formed into 168 Pioneer Regiment.
 Rod was promoted to Lieutenant Colonel and became its first Commanding Officer, and I, as a Major, was his 2i/c, a position I held for three years.
 On Rod’s retirement, I was promoted to Lieutenant Colonel and took over command.
 In 1998, the Strategic Defence Review resulted in 168 Pioneer Regiment being tasked with forming two additional squadrons in the Northeast of England.
 We were fortunate in that we were able to recruit many of the soldiers from disbanding units in the area.
-To help me with this I had a regular Major and SNCO to assist, but I found myself working almost full time for the Army.
+To help me with this I had a regular Major and SNCO to assist, but I found myself working almost full-time for the Army.
 We were able to get the Regiment fully manned with 678 personnel, which made 168 Regiment the largest unit in the British Army.
 For me, being the Commanding Officer of 168 Pioneer Regiment was an honour and a privilege, I worked with some terrific people doing something that I loved.
 All command positions are for a set period of three years and in 2000 my tour expired, and, due to age, I was required to retire.

 Once again, fate was to take a hand.
 I was at a cocktail party and was telling someone that I had just retired from the TA whereupon he asked if I would like to be involved with the Reserve Forces and Cadets Association Committee (RFCA).
 I had come across them in the past, when I was establishing my new units in the north-east for my regiment and the RFCA had provided the barracks.
 I expressed an interest, so I was invited to call and see them.
 I was told by their Deputy Chief Executive that I would need to meet with the Committee Chairman.
 I didn’t need to meet the Committee Chairman as we had both been in 2503 Squadron together as junior officers.
-I was accepted without interview.
+I was accepted without an interview.

 Once with the Committee, I was asked to take on the role of Employer Liaison and then later when the Chairman changed, I was asked to be Vice Chairman.
 The new Chairman wasn’t able to carry out the role for more than a year, so I was asked to become Chairman, a position that I held for five years.

 My role involved me giving presentations and talking to people and businesses about the Reserve Forces and the skills that it could provide to them and their workforce.
-I would talk to people and business and give presentation and to such organisations as the Round Table and Rotary Clubs around the county about our work.
+I would talk to people and businesses and give presentations to such organisations as the Round Table and Rotary Clubs around the county about our work.
 I would also attend the local Business Club, which once again enabled me to promote the Reserves and its benefits.
 My Vice Chairman was Roger Pavey a former Wing Commander with the RAF, and he and I, would also attend exhibitions and promote the advantages of the Cadets and the Reserve Forces to individuals, something that I could speak about from my own personal experience.

 Roger and me promoting the RFCA at an exhibition.